pearcej/pearcej.github.io/csc236/index.md

     - Complete and submit [L04: Beetle ADT](https://docs.google.com/document/d/1aJ4K8-t6TolKCZujciNQxlLhrK8ShRFW3Z0_5WgLAxc/edit?usp=sharing) full completion ~~due on Friday, September 20, 2019.~~ extended to being due on Monday, September 23, 2019.
     - Begin [L05: Parity](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q/edit?usp=sharing) by meeting first milestone of pulling the repo and making a change by Monday, September 23, 2019.
 Full completion due on Monday, September 30, 2019.
     - [A04: Programmer Blogs on Big O](https://docs.google.com/document/d/1gRU-Iu-byp5Cs-HCMUgLM5Oy9Q_qG5NP_GbuSYcSOqU/edit?usp=sharing) Will be due on Monday, September 23, 2019.
     - Announcement: There will be a reading quiz on Wednesday, September 25, 2019 on Sections 3.1-3.9 of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
-Be sure to use the book cppds,  the course csc236-DS-F19, and a login using your Berea email and username.
+Be sure to use our course csc236-DS-F19, and a login using your Berea email and username.

 ## Day 13: Wednesday, September 18, 2019
   - Before class: Complete all work due before class today (see list from last time)